Redland Recovery | Redland City Council

 Fire ants during post-cyclone clean-up

-As residents clean up after ex-Tropical Cyclone Alfred, it’s important to stay alert for fire ants.
+As residents clean up after Tropical Cyclone Alfred, it’s important to stay alert for fire ants.

 They pose serious risks to the health of people, animals and pets with their aggressive behaviour and painful stings.

-For information on how to identify fire ants and how to report sightings, see our Redlands Coast Today news post Stay alert for fire ants during post-cyclone clean-up - Redlands Coast Today.
+For information on how to identify fire ants and how to report sightings, see our Redlands Coast Today news post: Stay alert for fire ants during post-cyclone clean-up.

 Financial Assistance

-Redland City Council is partnering with GIVIT to coordinate donations from businesses and individuals.
-GIVIT is managing donations of money, goods and time for cyclone recovery.
-See what’s needed at GIVIT.org.au
+Council is partnering with GIVIT to coordinate donations from businesses and individuals.
+GIVIT is managing donations of money, goods and time for the cyclone recovery efforts.
+See what’s needed, or find help, at GIVIT.org.au

 Quick links